-Farmers can apply for subsidies to invest in clean and sufficient water
+Farmers can apply for subsidies to invest in clean and enough water

-The subsidy scheme from the LTO Noord project 'Implementation incentive for water and soil quality' was officially launched on Friday, September 10.
-This took place during a visit to the organic dairy farmers Erik and Marjan van der Velde in Niehove.
-This family business is committed to sustainable agriculture, with a strong focus on soil and water quality.
+The subsidy program under the LTO Noord project “Implementation Incentive for Water and Soil Quality” was officially launched on Friday, September 10.
+The launch took place during a farm visit to organic dairy farmers Erik and Marjan van der Velde in Niehove.
+This family-run farm is dedicated to sustainable agriculture, with a strong focus on soil and water quality.

 Investments in water and soil quality